The Secret to Changing a Habit

 🚨 Red Alert 🚨

-Every day, we have Sirens that call us.
-They may take the form of procrastination, distraction, food, drink, media of all sorts, but they tempt us to crash our ships on their shores.
+Sirens that take the form of procrastination, distraction, food, drink, media of all sorts — but Sirens just the same.
+They tempt us to crash our ships on their rocky shores.

 Only through consistent behavior (forced or not) do we learn to avoid them.